Preventing Pneumonia

 Keep Your Lungs Healthy to Lower Infection Risk

-Pneumonia is an infection of the lungs.
+While anyone can get pneumonia, certain groups are at higher risk.
+Unfortunately, hospital patients are one of these higher-risk groups.
 Patients who have had a surgical procedure, have limited mobility, and spend a lot of time in bed face a higher risk of getting hospital-associated pneumonia (HAP).
-If you or your loved one has any of these risk factors, it’s important to learn how to prevent HAP.

-Encourage you to get out of bed and move as soon as possible.
+• Encourage you to get out of bed and move as much as possible.

 Clear Your Lungs